 - COPFFN Site Visits (Fall and Spring)

 The Graduate Teacher Program supports research-based interventions to improve classroom teaching.
-See our TIGER Teaching-as-Research materials designed to help graduate students interested in pursuing teaching-as-research projects on student learning in their classrooms.
+See our Teaching-as-Research materials designed to help graduate students interested in pursuing teaching-as-research projects on student learning in their classrooms.

 Provost's Fellows for the University Libraries are required to pursue the Professional Development Certificate for Preparing Future Faculty.
 Activities include the development of a mentorship plan, guidance from a faculty mentor, attendance at the annual COPFFN Forum, participation in relevant home department, library, and GTP activities, completion of the plan, and a portfolio for academic librarianship.

 The Graduate Teacher program has assembled many resources to assist you in your teaching and professional development.